jvaelen/vim-personal/README.md

 # About

-This repository contains my personal .vim folder (as a way to synchronize plugins between machines or to share with other people).
+This repository contains my personal .vim folder (as a way to synchronize plugins between machines).
 NOTE: Not all plugins I use are submodules.
 Some (e.g. YouCompleteMe) require an installation on every machine.
 These modules are listed in .gitignore.

 # Adding new plugins as submodules